anaria28/NOR-Dump-Tool/README.md

 Option: -D Start Size H/A : Display a specific NOR Section from 'Start' for 'Size' long,
                 use H or A for Hexa or ASCII
 By default -P -G -C and -F will be applied if no option is given

+Examples:
+ - Display Usage list:
+ ./NORDumpTool

+ - Check a dump:
+ ./NORDumpTool dumpfilename.bin

+ - Split the dump into separate files to a folder like asecure_loader, eEID and so on.
+No checking done here! it just extract the binaries
+ ./NORDumpTool dumpfilename.bin -S FolderNameWhereToStoreFiles